- (december 2016)

-As for me, i am buying a laptop made in California and Taiwan, a smartphone made in California and South Korea, stereo equipment made in Boston and Germany, an e-reader made in Seattle, a car made in Japan, clothes made in India, shoes made in Indonesia, gasoline made in California or Holland, magazines and newspapers from New York, and i am certainly not buying A/C units made in the Midwest.
+As for me, i am buying a laptop made in California and Taiwan, a smartphone made in California and South Korea, stereo equipment made in Boston and Germany, an e-reader made in Seattle, a car made in Japan, clothes made in India, shoes made in Indonesia, fruit from California and Latin America, a carpet from Iran, furniture from Sweden, gasoline made in California or Holland, magazines and newspapers from New York, i will spend my vacations in the European Union and in Arab countries, and i am certainly not buying A/C units made in the Midwest.

 - First and foremost, you have to protest the rule by which presidents are elected.
 Some of us have been writing this for decades (see for example Do not get over it that i wrote in 2012 when a Democratic president was elected), but you didn't pay attention until your candidate lost the presidency despite winning the election by a margin of almost three million votes.
 The USA is not a democracy because the person who wins the majority of votes does not always becomes the president.
 And, while you are at it, please also protest the way the Senate is elected: tiny Rhode Island gets two senators just like giant California, which means that a person in Rhode Island is represented thousands of times more than a person in California.
 California, in particular, which is by far the most populous state and the seventh economy in the world, should ponder carefully the fact that its votes never count: the winner is always declared before California's votes come in.
 If you live in California, your vote literally doesn't count.
 Denigrate the office of the presidency: a man who became president after losing the popular vote, and doesn't have the dignity to resign, deserves no respect from us.
 Wear tshirts that say "Lock him up!" and "Ban trumps from the USA".